 This recipe should be enough for 4 people, it really depends how hungry you are!
 We always serve this with natural yoghurt mixed with pomegranate molasses or sometimes with date & orange chutney.

 What you need

-1 pouch Spicymonkey Jamaican curry
+1 pouch Spicymonkey Persian curry

-1 lime - cut into quarters
+1 red pepper - cut into small chunks (optional)

 What to do

-Rice and beans - what you need
+Persian pilaf - what you need

 2 cups of basmati rice (350-400g)